philj0st/oshimai/readme.md

 - Pixi.js *2D webGL renderer with canvas fallback*
 - current: basically adding a vector the the ships movement if ship is located i a certain area.
 - whirlpools: fun thing to implement with vectors
+- let 2 players control 1 ship and have their device's rowing gyro/motion as control for one side of the rows

 #### used ES6/ES7 Features
 - Spread Operator in Arrays and Objects